v4ires/v4ires/README.md

 ### Hi there! 👋

 I am Data Scientist & Software Engineer with background in Distributed Systems.
 I have experience in different fields in Computer Science, e.g., Machine Learning, Natural Language Processing and Back-end Development (Cloud Engineer).
 Undergraduate in Computer Science at Federal University of Tocantins (UFT) and master's on Compute Science at University of São Paulo (USP).
 I am certified in Google Cloud Platform and experienced with AWS, IBM Cloud and On-premises server administration.
-Among my achievements, in 2015 I had a team selected in the 20th ICPC Programming Marathon and was awarded as the best team in the north of Brazil.
-Finally, in 2021 I had a team that won in 3rd place the IBM AI Hackathon 2021.

 #### Summary :rocket: